 When is the right time to develop a strategic marketing plan for your company?

-There are certain events that trigger the need for a marketing plan to guide a company’s revenue growth.
-Several of those triggers are highlighted here.
+Certain events trigger the need for a marketing plan to guide a company’s revenue growth.
+We highlight several of those triggers in this blog post.
 Keep an eye out for them in your company.
 This applies to just about any type of company, whether you sell a product or offer a service.

 Part of the yearly budgeting/planning process.
 Before you can spend marketing dollars in some organizations, marketing is required to show leadership how their investments are going to generate a return.
-A good marketing plan will paint a picture of what success will look like.
+This explains why a good marketing plan paints a picture of what success looks like.
 It does this by clearly stating an objective for major marketing initiatives.
-The objective will be straightforward, measurable and realistic.
+The objective is straightforward, measurable and realistic.
 A few examples include: increase market share in 2013 by X%, build awareness among a given market segment or generate 50% of leads through the Internet.

 Turning strategic opportunities into reality.
 Expansion of the company’s product line or menu of services is a proven strategy for growing market share.
-The complex nature and strategic importance of a product launch require having a plan in place.
-This is a time to determine the timing of the launch, the set of marketing tactics needed for a successful launch, etc. These are all spelled out in the marketing plan in detail.
+However, the complex nature and strategic importance of a product launch require having a plan in place.
+The plan identifies the timing of the launch, the set of marketing tactics needed for a successful launch, etc. These are all spelled out in the marketing plan in detail.